-The Train is Coming – How HS2 Will Change Stoke-on-Trent from the property investment market perspective.
+The Train is Coming – HS2 effect on property prices and how will change Stoke-on-Trent from the property investment market perspective.

 Like me, you might have felt that sometimes and specially this year, every time we turned on the mainstream news there was nothing but bad news and a lot of ‘predictions from experts’.